 The weak effective Hamiltonian describing the $b \to s\ell \ell$ decay is given as \cite{Bobeth:1999mk, Bobeth:2001jm}

-where $V_{tb}V_{ts}^*$ is the product of the CKM matrix elements.
+where $V_{tb}V_{ts}^*$ is the product of the CKM matrix elements, and $\alpha_{em}$ is the fine structure constant.
 The relevant operators for this process are expressed as follows,

-Here, the operators $\mathcal{O}_{9(10), S(P)}$ represent the (axial)vector and (pseudo)scalar operators, respectively.
+Here, $P_{L,R}=(1\mp\gamma_5)/2$ stand for the (left, right) handed projection operators and the operators $\mathcal{O}_{9(10), S(P)}$ represent the (axial)vector and (pseudo)scalar operators, respectively.
 The primed operators $\mathcal{O}_i^{\prime}$ can be obtained by flipping the chirality of the operators $\mathcal{O}_i$.
 The $C^{(\prime)}_{9, 10, S, P}$ are the Wilson coefficients that have zero value in the SM and can have a non-zero value in various new physics scenarios.